If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

 - You need to monitor and tie the plants as they grow.

-- You need to prune tomatoes by removing the suckers regularly.
+- For best results you need to prune tomatoes by removing the tomato suckers regularly.

 - Pruning reduces your harvest as the plant is left with fewer branches.